All Your Questions Answered.

 The National Parks have unpowered Camping sites at Neck Reserve (no National Park Pass Required), Cloudy Beach and Jetty Beach (National Park Pass Required).
 Camping fee’s are $10 per single or couple and $5 ea per extra person, an on site payment box is provided.

-The Bruny Island Ferry departs from Kettering 100m from Bruny Island Cycle Tours and Hire.
-Kettering is approximately 30 minute drive south of Hobart, there is a bus service or collection from Hobart, collection from the Airport or your accommodation may be arranged.
-Ferry info- the ferry runs a regular service, cost for a bicycle is $6, only cash or paywave is accepted.
+The Bruny Island Ferry departs from Kettering, 30 minute drive south of Hobart.
+There is also a Metro bus service from Hobart to Kettering.
+Collection from Hobart, from the Airport or your accommodation may be pre-arranged, email or phone Cycle Bruny Island to arrange.
+Ferry info- the ferry runs a regular service, cost for a bicycle is $6, find the ferry timetable here

 No, our business does not have a customer facing entrance.
 All bikes are picked up and dropped off at the Kettering Ferry Terminal by prior arrangement.
 You can call us but It is always advisable to book ahead to avoid disappointment.